Christianity in Japan: Opening of Japan

 Quakers have had a significant impact in Japan.
 The American Quaker Elizabeth Janet Gray Vining was hired by Emperor Hirohito in 1946 to be a private tutor to his son, Crown Prince Akihito.
 She taught English and introduced all of the children of the Imperial Household to western culture and values.
-"Vining was chosen because she was not only a Quaker known to be a pacifist but also an author of children's literature, whom the Japanese expected to be sympathetic to the 12-year-old crown prince in the midst of the postwar confusion.
+"Vining was chosen because she was not only a Quaker known to be a pacifist but also an author of children’s literature, whom the Japanese expected to be sympathetic to the 12-year-old crown prince in the midst of the postwar confusion.
 Some also write that the imperial side found Vining more ideal than the other candidate [a Presbyterian], as she, having lost her beloved husband in an accident, had experienced the utmost sorrow in life and therefore would have compassion for others."

 Quaker influence is thought by many to be the foundation of the Pacifism promoted by members the Royal Family.
 This pacifism has stood in stark contrast to right-wing nationalists.

-Enduring legacy of anti-Christian propaganda

-In modern Japan, Christianity faces a legacy of hostility rooted in ethnocentric and anti-Christian cultural biases.
-Historical campaigns, particularly those targeting Catholicism and the Jesuit order, were driven by political, ideological, religious, and social interests.
-Jesuits were often portrayed as malicious agents and accused of exaggerated or implausible acts.
-Such claims reflect a broader, fanatical effort to vilify Christian missionaries as foreign outsiders, using ethnocentric sentiment to undermine Christianity's presence in Japan.

-This anti-Christian narrative persists in some academic discourse, where biased interpretations continue to distort historical understanding.
-Certain scholars employ methodologically flawed practices, such as relying on Meiji-era sources, produced nearly three centuries after the Sengoku period, as if they were primary sources.
-As the majority of missionary letters remain untranslated, many Japanese historians rely on limited translations of Portuguese documents, which are far from being eyewitness accounts or primary sources.
-(Note: Among Japanese historians, proficiency in reading Portuguese documents, as demonstrated by scholars such as Yoshitomo Okamoto and Kiichi Matsuda, remains exceedingly rare.
-Even these individuals, whose academic training is primarily in linguistics, often lack specialized expertise in critical fields such as Japanese history, Jesuit theology, or Portuguese legal history.
-This limitation hinders their ability to fully contextualize and interpret such sources within the broader historical and cultural framework.)
-These historians often rush to conclusions without adequately studying the theology, culture, or common assumptions of the missionaries at the time, resulting in insufficient contextualization.
-This approach, despite the availability of contradictory contemporary evidence or the scarcity of original records, perpetuates historical inaccuracies.
-Such practices hinder a nuanced understanding of Christianity's role in Japan's past, reinforcing a legacy of mistrust rooted in early propaganda.